 - An injury at the site of the bursa.

 - An infection in tissue near the bursa that spreads to the bursa.

 - A blood-borne infection.
 This is rare.

 - Pain, especially with elbow movement or pressure on the elbow.

 - Swelling.
 The affected elbow may have a lump.
 This is caused by increased fluid in the bursa and is tender when moved or touched.

 - Redness, red streaking, warmth, fever, and swollen lymph nodes in the armpit caused by infection.

 How is it diagnosed?

-Your doctor can likely diagnose olecranon bursitis from a medical history and physical exam.
-If the swelling is the result of an injury, X-rays may be necessary to determine whether the elbow is fractured.
-If your doctor is concerned about an infection in your elbow, he or she may drain fluid from the elbow with a needle and have the fluid tested by a lab.
+Your doctor will ask about your medical history and do a physical exam.
+If the swelling is from an injury, X-rays may help see if the elbow is broken.
+If your doctor is concerned about an infection in your elbow, the doctor may test fluid drained from the elbow with a needle.

 To learn more about Healthwise, visit Healthwise.org.